lionel87/fast-tree-builder/README.md

 - **Robust TypeScript Type Definitions**: Leverage type safety through extensive TypeScript type definitions.
 The package includes precise type annotations to improve code reliability and developer workflow.

 - **Fully Customizable Node Structure**: Tailor the structure of the nodes in the built tree to meet your specific requirements.
 You have the freedom to define data, parent, and children key names according to your application's needs.
-To avoid circular references parent links can be turned off which helps generating JSON data.
+To avoid circular references, parent links can be turned off which helps generating JSON data.

 - **Works on Any Iterable Data**: Designed to handle arrays, sets, and other iterable data structures efficiently, ensuring broad applicability.

 - **No Sorting Required**: The algorithm does not require your input data to be sorted, saving you preprocessing time and effort.

 - **Flexible Key and Parent Key Types**: You can use any JavaScript value for identifying items.
-Relations checked with strict (`key === parentKey`) comparison.
+Relations checked with strict (`childKey === parentKey`) comparison.

 - **Multiple Root Nodes**: Can efficiently construct trees with multiple root nodes, accommodating scenarios that necessitate distinct, separate tree structures within the same dataset.